 For those looking to take it a little more seriously, competitors can join an internationally recognised league.

-Maniax Axe Throwing Adelaide will open at the end of April.
+Maniax Axe Throwing Adelaide will open in July.
 Pre-bookings open soon.

 Additional reporting by Shae McDonald.